SkillPilot Curriculum Graph Specification

 Indirect containment (ancestor/descendant) is derived via the transitive closure \(C^+\).

-Edges in \(C\) are interpreted as hierarchical grouping (e.g., Module contains Topic).
+Edges in \(C\) are interpreted as hierarchical grouping (e.g., topic cluster contains atomic goal).

 4.2 Containment constraint (polyhierarchy)